chaowei312/memo/proposal.md

 **Cell Specialization via Load Balancing**

-To encourage specialization and prevent computational imbalance where only a few cells are consistently selected, we adopt the load balancing auxiliary loss from Mixture-of-Experts (MoE) literature.
+To encourage specialization and prevent computational imbalance where only a few cells are consistently selected, we adopt the load balancing auxiliary loss from Mixture-of-Experts (MoE) literature [3].
 This ensures that all memory cells participate in learning and contribute to the overall representation.
 The objective is defined as:

 $$\mathcal{L}_{\text{balance}} = \lambda \cdot \sum_{i=1}^N f_i \cdot P_i$$